-Sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+Sources of drinking water (both

+tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
-Contaminants that may be present in source water is included in the following page:
+Contaminants that may be present in source water are included on the following pages: